-Microsoft is releasing the first official ISO file of Windows 10 in the Dev Channel (Fast ring) after completing the May 2020 Update, so enthusiasts and developers can get their hands early on features and improvements coming in future releases.
+Microsoft is releasing another official ISO file of Windows 10 in the Dev Channel (Fast ring) to allow enthusiasts and developers to get early access to features and improvements coming in future releases.
 This rollout is not meant to install the operating system in your primary device.

 To download the latest preview build of Windows 10 with changes coming in future releases, you need to login to this Microsoft support website.
-Once you’re in the download page, you will need to choose the edition, and click the Confirm button to download.
+Once you’re in the download page, you will need to choose the edition, and click the Confirm button to download the file.

 After you finish downloading the official ISO file, you can use different tools, such as Rufus to create a USB bootable drive to install the operating system.
 Alternatively, you can simply mount the ISO to begin the setup, if you’re planning to do an in-place upgrade.